manasigandhi1/Data-Analysis-Of-PsyMind-Clinic-Using-Tableau/README.md

 ➡️ Moves the business from reactive decisions → proactive growth strategy

-10. How to Use This Project
+10. How to Use This Project for viewers:

-For recruiters and viewers:
+Review the dashboard to understand key insights

-Review the dashboard to understand key insights Explore SQL queries (if included) for analysis logic Focus on how insights translate into business decisions
+Focus on how insights translate into business decisions

-11. Future Improvements
+11. Future Improvements Scope:
 Add customer lifetime value (CLV) analysis
 Build predictive models for client retention Incorporate feedback/satisfaction data